-Child Support Private School Fee
+Child Support and Private School Fee Disputes

 The amount of child support payable is capped regardless of how high your income is.
 For example, the maximum amount of child support payable for a child under the age of 13 is $21,733 and the maximum payable for a child over the age of 13 is $27,077.
 Child support is not designed to provide children with a luxurious lifestyle but rather a reasonable lifestyle whereby all needs are met.
 Such an amount of child support would be adequate for the majority of families.
 However, a substantial minority of parents choose to incur expenses that far exceed this maximum, making child support insufficient.

-Who pays for private schooling can be a contentious issue for couples considering it.
+The question of who pays for private schooling can be a contentious issue for couples considering it.

 Whether or not you and your previous partner were sending your children to private schools, or intended to send them to a private school, is generally the decisive factor as to whether your former partner will be required to contribute to a child’s private education or not.
 If there was never any agreement it is unlikely that paying for private education would be ordered.
 However, this won’t always be the case.